 - Multiple languages and frameworks: App Service has first-class support for ASP.NET, Node.js, Java, PHP, and Python.
 You can also run Windows PowerShell and other scripts or executables on App Service VMs.

 - DevOps optimization: Set up continuous integration and deployment with GitHub, local Git, or BitBucket.
-You can promote updates through test and staging environments, and manage your apps in App Service by using Azure PowerShell or the cross-platform command-line interface (CLI).
+Promote updates through test and staging environments, and manage your apps in App Service by using Azure PowerShell or the cross-platform command-line interface (CLI).

-- Visual Studio integration: Dedicated tools in Visual Studio streamline the work of creating and deploying applications.
+- Visual Studio integration: Dedicated tools in Visual Studio streamline the work of creating and deploying apps.

 App types in App Service